The Official Blog of Biltmore®

 In 1983, renovation began on the estate’s original dairy barn to convert it into a state-of-the-art winery, complete with production facilities, a tasting room, and wine shop.
-Bill Cecil, son of William Cecil and great-grandson of George Vanderbilt, assumed a leadership role in overseeing the project.
+Bill Cecil, Jr., son of William Cecil and great-grandson of George Vanderbilt, assumed a leadership role in overseeing the project.
 “It wasn’t easy to turn an old barn into a new winery,” said Bill, “but we knew it was important to keep the integrity of the original structure, and that helped us make each decision along the way.”

 The following year, the first bottling took place in the newly-completed production facility with Merlot and Cabernet Sauvignon crafted from estate grapes.
 The first wines were branded Chateau Biltmore, with labels featuring a sketch of Biltmore House and a rampant lion drawn from the Cecil family crest, but the name was changed to Biltmore Estate before it became available to the public.

 When the Biltmore Winery opened in 1985, William A.V.
 Cecil proclaimed that this was the property’s “most historic event since my grandfather had opened his estate to his family 90 years earlier!”